Piroshky/random-function-visualization/README.md

 the text is simply a function then it will use the size and color settings as set by the GUI.
 If the text is a full form, like the type saved in the functions file, it will use the provided values.

-#### How it works:

-The functions take as arguments an x and y position, and a color value, and will return a number.
-Each pixel position is given to the function to produce that pixel's value.
-The purpose of the "color value" parameter is to add in the possibility of different outputs for different color channels.